-This week's new recipe is these delicious fruit and nut balls.
-They look a little impressive but are so easy to make and taste amazing.
-The roasted nuts, oats, and coconut, mixed with the sweet chewy dates, a pop of sea salt, and that dark chocolate coating - SO yum.
+These delicious fruit and nut balls may look a little impressive, but trust me, they're incredibly easy to make and taste amazing.
+The combination of roasted nuts, oats, and coconut, blended with sweet, chewy dates, a hint of sea salt, and that luscious dark chocolate coating, is simply divine.

-These are best stored in an airtight container in the fridge for up to a month (although they probably won't last that long, especially if you have others in the house).
+For storage, these are best kept in an airtight container in the fridge for up to a month.
+Although, they probably won't last that long, especially if you have others in the house.

-- 1 tbs coconut oil -OR- olive oil -OR- butter
+- 1 tablespoon coconut oil, or olive oil, or butter

-- 1 cup pitted Medjool dates -OR- if you can't get Medjool dates use 1 cup packet of pitted dates that have been soaked in boiling water for 5-10 minutes then drained
+- 1 cup pitted Medjool dates (Alternatively, if Medjool dates aren't available, use 1 cup packet of pitted dates soaked in boiling water for 5-10 minutes, then drained)

 - 200g dark chocolate

-- In a medium-sized mixing bowl combine the oats, almonds, coconut, chia seeds, vanilla, and coconut oil, then mix to combine.
+- In a medium-sized mixing bowl, combine the oats, almonds, coconut, chia seeds, vanilla, and coconut oil.
+Mix well to combine.

-- Add the pitted dates, the toasted mixture, a pinch of salt, to the same mixing bowl (no need to wash or rinse) then mix well with your hands to combine.
+- In the same mixing bowl (no need to wash or rinse), add the pitted dates, the toasted mixture, and a pinch of salt.
+Mix well with your hands to combine.

-- Remove the balls from the freezer and coat in the chocolate and top with a sprinkling of chia seeds.
+- Remove the balls from the freezer and coat them in the melted chocolate.
+Top with a sprinkling of chia seeds.

-- Now pop them into the fridge to set for a few hours or overnight.
+- Transfer the coated balls to the fridge to set for a few hours or overnight.

 - Store in an airtight container or jar in the fridge.
 Enjoy!